 Group key confirmation key (MIGKCK) used as a key confirmation key to confirm that the correct MGK is obtained through a Message Authentication Code (MAC);

-Group manipulation encryption key (MIGMEK) used to protect a group manipulation command;

-Group encryption key (MIGEK) used to protect the group command.”
+Group encryption key (MIGEK) used to protect the MIH group command.”

 The deriving key is specified by the different multicast ciphersuites described in 9.4.6.
 For the key derivation, the following notations and parameters are used.